BiDAlab/UWF4DR-Benchmark/README.md

 ### Requirements

 The file `requirements/retfound.txt` is adapted from the official RETFound repository and contains the dependencies required to instantiate the RETFound architecture.
-These dependencies are not included in the main `requirements.txt`, as RETFound support is optional.

-Users intending to work with RETFound models should install the required dependencies separately using:

-pip install -r requirements/retfound.txt

 ### Implementation Details